-This includes numerous trade and crafts in food, fashion, health and hygiene, mechanics, construction, communication, multimedia, performing arts, arts and miscellaneous.
+This includes numerous trade and crafts in food, fashion, health and hygiene, mechanics, construction, communication, multimedia, performing arts, arts, and miscellaneous.

 This includes architects, interior designers, landscape architects or landscape engineers, construction engineers, independent engineers, surveyors, town and country planners, chartered accountants, accountants, economic advisors, consultants, patent attorneys.

-No matter what your business, you will need to register for income tax and value-added tax (VAT), and you will need to register for social security.
+No matter what your business, you will need to register for income tax and value-added tax (VAT), and you will also need to register for social security.
 Use the electronic application at the Luxembourg government site at www.business.lu to complete online.
 And last, one big rule of thumb for starting a business in Luxembourg is that it must have a physical address as an established location of business when obtaining a business permit.

-Starting a business in Luxembourg: Applying
+Starting a business in Luxembourg: applying

-An application form can be obtained from the Ministry, from the Chamber of Commerce’s Business Information Centre (Espace Enterprises) or downloaded from the Luxembourg government site at www.mcm.public.lu.
-A stamp duty of EUR 24 must be submitted with each application.
+An application form is available from the Ministry, from the Chamber of Commerce’s Business Information Center (Espace Enterprises) or downloaded from the Luxembourg government site at www.mcm.public.lu.
+Stamp duty of €24 also applies.
 Any documents necessary for your application must be translated into French or German by a qualified translator.
-A permit is usually issued after about three months.
+A permit usually comes after about three months.
 After completion, business permits may be collected from the Social Security Centre (Centre Commun de la Securité Sociale).

 Costs of obtaining a permit

 The overall costs for notaries can add up.
-Certified copies, notary fees, registration fees and other legal fees will total out to about EUR 1000 or more, so be prepared for payments.
-Also, for the business license, you will have to pay a tax stamp for EUR 24, although the price can increase depending on your activity.
+Certified copies, notary fees, registration fees, and other legal fees will total out to about €1,000 or more, so be prepared for payments.
+Also, for the business license, you must pay a tax stamp of €24, although the price can vary.

-SPF shareholders must be individuals, private wealth vehicles or intermediaries acting on behalf of private wealth vehicles.
-SIF (Special Investment Fund) received the same tax-exempt perks, set up as a contractual fund, a variable capital or fixed Capital Company.
-Its net assets must be at least EUR 1.25 million.
+SPF shareholders must be individuals, private wealth vehicles, or intermediaries acting on behalf of private wealth vehicles.
+SIF (Special Investment Fund) received the same tax-exempt perks, set up as a contractual fund, a variable capital, or fixed Capital Company.
+Its net assets must be at least €1.25 million.

 Other types of associations

-If your business expands to include employees, know that as an employer you will be responsible for a certain percentage of social security: 3.05 percent for sickness and 8 percent for a pension for example (the monthly minimum social salary is about EUR 1800 gross).
+If your business expands to include employees, you must pay a certain percentage of social security: 3.05% for sickness and 8% for a pension for example.
+The monthly minimum social salary is about €1,800 gross.

-Starting a business in Luxembourg: Getting financial aid
+Starting a business in Luxembourg: getting financial aid

-To stay up to date on upcoming legislation that may affect your business look at the Chamber of Commerce website under a section called ‘Avis et Affaires Juridiques’.
-The information is only available in French.
-For extra help setting up your business, The Chamber of Commerce supplies brochures, DVDs and other forms of assistance in English.
-Other sources include www.businessplan.lu, and the Portail Entreprises on the Luxembourg government site.
-The first lists instructions in English and requires a login, the second is a business portal in French and the last has a detailed questionnaire in French.
-Best luck starting a business in Luxembourg.
+To stay up to date on upcoming legislation that may affect your business look at the Chamber of Commerce website under Avis et Affaires Juridiques.
+The information is only available in French, however.
+For extra help setting up your business, the Chamber of Commerce supplies brochures, DVDs, and other forms of assistance in English.
+Other sources include www.businessplan.lu as well as the Portail Entreprises on the Luxembourg government site.
+The first lists instructions in English and requires a login, the second is a business portal in French and the last has a questionnaire in French.

 Business terms (French – German)

-Business permit: permis de commerce
+- Business permit: permis de commerce

-Professional qualification: qualification professionnelle – berufliche qualifikation
+- Professional qualification: qualification professionnelle – berufliche qualifikation

-Good standing: en règle – das gute Ansehen
+- Good standing: en règle – das gute Ansehen

-Financial aid: aide financière – finanzielle unterstützung
+- Financial aid: aide financière – finanzielle unterstützung

-Grant: subvention – zuschuss
+- Grant: subvention – zuschuss

-Interest rate: taux d’intérêt – zinssatz
+- Interest rate: taux d’intérêt – zinssatz